I’m a proponent of intermittent fasting because I believe in its health benefits, but I’ve not always been that way.

 Breakfast comes from two words, break and fast, which can be defined as “break the fast” or “stop fasting.”

 Every morning you wake up in a fasted state.
 How many hours you’ve fasted depend on when you had your last meal the previous day, and how many hours of sleep you had.
 You break your fast with the first meal you have after those long hours of fasting.

 Breakfast, therefore, is not the meal you eat in the morning.
 It’s your first meal of the day, and when you have the first meal or break your fast is a matter of personal preference!

 You’re not skipping breakfast if you choose to break your fast at 11:00 am or 12:00 pm.
 You’re just extending your fasting window.

 Maybe you’re thinking, “If it’s okay to extend the fasting window, why then do some weight loss experts advise people to eat early breakfast?”
 Good question!

-The primary reason some weight loss experts recommend that those who want to lose weight should eat a traditional breakfast is that many people tend to overeat later in the day when they skip breakfast.
-While breakfast skippers tend to eat more later in the day because of overcompensation, those who follow intermittent fasting (IF) time their nutrient intake and stay within their daily calorie need.
+The primary reason some weight loss experts recommend that those who want to lose weight should break the fast early is that many people tend to overeat later in the day when they skip breakfast.
+While traditional breakfast skippers tend to eat more later in the day because of overcompensation, those who follow the intermittent fasting (IF) nutrition strategy stay within their daily calorie need.
 They don’t overeat during the feeding window.

 What Is Intermittent Fasting?